No matter your career or specialization, it is paramount to constantly read books and learn from your industry’s top leaders and practitioners.

 This comprehensive book on investment banking by industry practitioners Joshua Rosenbaum and Joshua Pearl excels at breaking down complex technical concepts into accessible lessons.
 That is why it’s been called a teaching manual for aspiring investment bankers.

-Some reviews consider the book too basic, but if you are looking for a resource to learn the core technical principles, this is it.
+Some reviews consider the book too basic, but this is it if you are looking for a resource to learn the core technical principles.
 It also comes with an accompanying website with downloadable Excel templates.
 Some job seekers claim to have used it as an interview guide when recruiting for investment banking jobs.

 5. Investment Banking Explained: An Insider’s Guide to the Industry

-This text is excellent if you are looking for a high-level view of the investment banking industry.
+This text is excellent if you want a high-level view of the investment banking industry.

 Author Michel Fleuriet, a professor at the Wharton School, explains how the investment banking industry works by offering an insider’s perspective on the operational aspects of the most successful investment banks.